okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

 * **Sync Password** &mdash; ensures that a user's application password is always the same as their Okta password or, alternatively, allows Okta to generate a unique password for the user.
 See [Synchronize passwords](https://help.okta.com/okta_help.htm?id=ext-password-sync-main) .

 * **Profile Attribute Mappings** &mdash; edit attributes and mappings through the Profile Editor.
-See the <GuideLink link="../attribute-mapping/">Attributes and mappings</GuideLink> section in this guide or [Work with profiles and attributes](https://help.okta.com/okta_help.htm?id=ext_Directory_Manage_Profile_Attributes) in the Okta product documentation.
+See [Check the attributes and corresponding mappings](/docs/guides/scim-provisioning-integration-connect/main/#check-the-attributes-and-corresponding-mappings) or [Work with profiles and attributes](https://help.okta.com/okta_help.htm?id=ext_Directory_Manage_Profile_Attributes) in the Okta product documentation.

 ### To Okta